ronilaukkarinen/google-docs-minimal/README.md

 # Minimal app for Google Docs

+**Please note:** This app is no longer maintained.
+You can achieve the same thing with [Distration Free Mode](https://chrome.google.com/webstore/detail/distraction-free-mode-%E2%80%94-g/blmejkgbnceohgjfnoiegdlbfkmpkeha?hl=en) Chrome Extension and web shortcut.

 When I write, I won't tolerate any distractions.
 Google Docs is great, but by default has too many panels visible.
 Even full screen won't hide them all.
 So I created this small app for distraction free writing experience.

 My preferred fonts are: **Helvetica Neue** for headings, **Gill Sans** or **Libre Baskerville** on paragraphs.